zulip/zulip/templates/zerver/help/import-from-slack.md

    of the guide for [installing a new Zulip server](https://zulip.readthedocs.io/en/stable/production/install.html).

-1. Copy the `zip` file containing your Slack message history export onto your Zulip server, and put it in `/tmp/`.
+1. Copy the **exported data** file containing your workspace message history export onto your Zulip server, and put it in `/tmp/`.

 1. Log in to a shell on your Zulip server as the `zulip` user.

 1. To import into an organization hosted on the root domain (`EXTERNAL_HOST`) of the Zulip installation, run the following commands, replacing `<token>` with your Slack **Bot User OAuth Token**.

     !!! tip ""

-        The import could take several minutes to run, depending on how much data you're importing.
+        * The import could take several minutes to run, depending on how much data you're importing.

+        * The server stop/restart commands are only necessary when importing on a server with minimal RAM, where an OOM kill might otherwise occur.

     ```
     cd /home/zulip/deployments/current